 Google Updates Search Quality Rating Guidelines: “More E-A-T, Less Supplementary Content”

-Google has updated their search quality rating guidelines again.
+Google has updated its search quality rating guidelines again.
 Many of the changes reflect the user-centric direction Google has been going in all year long.
 From a greater emphasis on E-A-T to some surprising mobile changes, the update is another gift from Google, showing us what they want from our websites.

-E-A-T, Your Money Your Life
+E-A-T, Your Money, Your Life

 The Google search quality rater update added a brand new section on the “most important factors” for overall Page Quality rating: